CCAT-prime Collaboration: Science Goals and Forecasts with Prime-Cam on the Fred Young Submillimeter Telescope

 In detail, the core's initial angular momentum leads to infalling material forming a disk rather than plummeting directly onto the YSO.
 Without appropriate viscous dissipation within the disk, the infalling material will accumulate until the disk triggers gravitational instabilities, either within the disk itself (disk fragmentation) or between the disk and the YSO (spiral torques).
 Timescales for triggering these outer-disk gravitational instabilities are typically thousands of years \citep[][]{Vorobyov+18}.
 Once the instability takes over, disk material is flushed onto the YSO on Keplerian timescales, tens to hundreds of years, and the cycle may repeat multiple times.
-Alternatively, viscous dissipation within the disk should lead to on-going disk accretion flow, although there is no a priori expectation that the diskthis dissipation rate should match the accretion rate onto the disk from the core or that the disk dissipation should vary smoothly throughout the disk \citep[][]{Zhu+10, Bae+14, Nayakshin+12}.
-Mismatched processes will manifest as accretion variability with timescales related to either the viscous dissipation timescale at the discontinuity or the local Keplerian timescale, the latter of which becomes days near the inner edge of the disk\citep{Lee+20}.
+Alternatively, viscous dissipation within the disk should lead to on-going disk accretion flow, although there is no a priori expectation that this dissipation rate should match the accretion rate onto the disk from the core or that the disk dissipation should vary smoothly throughout the disk \citep[][]{Zhu+10, Bae+14, Nayakshin+12}.
+Mismatched processes will manifest as accretion variability with timescales related to either the viscous dissipation timescale at the discontinuity or the local Keplerian timescale, the latter of which becomes days near the inner edge of the disk \citep{Lee+20}.